NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 	Convert an input date (from gregorian ISO-8601 calendar) to Long Count.
 	Translate a Long Count Input, into a Gregorian date (ISO-8601 calendar).
 	Same 2 generator, convertor, translator, for Tzolkin and Ha'ab Mayan Calendar.
 Which is more difficult, as they are cycles, and don't refer to a year.

+Tiny project 8: Deck of cards (exercice):
+	Generate a deck of cards, and deal hands to players.
+	Using Object Oriented Programming, with python Classes system

 #################################################################################################################
 EXERCICES OCR: